nodecross/nodex-docs/source/unid_platform/index.md

-# Overview
+# UNiD Platform

-This section introduces the overview, architecture of each blocks, and the core features of UNiD platform.
+---

-## UNiD platform
+## Overview

-As shown in figure 1, UNiD platform mainly consists of three blocks;
+UNiD platform consists of;

-- **UNiD EDGE** is a middleware embedded in endpoint devices
+- _UNiD EDGE_ is a middleware embedded in endpoint devices
-- **UNiD HUB** is a message broker between endpoint devices and the cloud
+- _UNiD HUB_ is a message broker between endpoint devices and the cloud
-- **UNiD Studio** is a device management dashboard
+- _UNiD Studio_ is a device management dashboard

-UNiD EDGE is an [open-source middleware](https://github.com/getunid/unid), while UNiD HUB and Studio are proprietary software hosted in a cloud environment.
+All you have to do is to integrate _UNiD EDGE_ into your device, and _UNiD EDGE_ will establish an end-to-end authenticated channel with UNiD HUB and realize bi-directional communication with various cloud services while ensuring device authenticity, data integrity, and privacy.

 :::{figure-md}